-Clayton T. Osteen joined Jimerson & Cobb in 2017 and represents clients in all of the firm’s practice areas, with a focus on construction and business litigation.
+Clayton T. Osteen joined Jimerson & Cobb in 2017 and practices in the areas of construction law, administrative law, licensing and business litigation.
 In 2017, Mr. Osteen was recognized by Florida Trend magazine’s 2017 Florida Legal Elite.

 Prior to joining Jimerson & Cobb, Mr. Osteen served as the Deputy Chief Attorney for the Department of Business and Professional Regulation and presented cases in front of the Construction Industry Licensing Board, as well as the Electrical Contractors’ Licensing Board.
 Mr. Osteen has extensive experience prosecuting licensing discipline cases and has tried multiple cases at the Division of Administrative Hearings, including a case that resulted in changing regulations to the pool industry.